Anyone who’s ever driven through Atlanta around rush hour can attest to how busy the interstates are in and around the city.

 Remember this list of the top 10 trucking bottlenecks as you travel and haul freight.
 You’ll know which roads to avoid if possible.
 Unfortunately, some are unavoidable.

 What do you think about this list?
-What other chokepoints do you encounter as an owner operator?
+What other chokepoints do you encounter as an Owner Operators and Lease Purchasers?
 Comment below or reach out to us on any of our social media channels.
-And if you’re looking to start a new career as an owner operator, contact us today.
+And if you’re looking to start a new career as an Owner Operators and Lease Purchasers, contact us today.